ashleydavis/datakit/docs/cli.md

 # length

 Gets the number of records in a dataset.
-Works just like &#x60;array.length&#x60; in JavaScript.
+Works just like `array.length` in JavaScript.

 ## Syntax